-Get Up to a $22,000 Grant When You Switch from Oil to Electric!
+Get up to $22,000 on Rebates When Switching from Oil to Electric

-Find out if you qualify by filling out this quick questionaire:
+Find out if you qualify by filling out this quick questionnaire:

 "I cannot say enough great things about this company"